dsiebel/svn2git.php/README.md

 **Options**
 ```
    --authors-file (-A)     Path to Subversion authors mapping.
    --remote                URL of Git remote repository to push to.
+   --preserve-empty-dirs   Create a placeholder file in the local Git repository for each empty directory fetched from Subversion.
+   --placeholder-filename  Set the name of placeholder files created by --preserve-empty-dirs. (default: ".gitkeep")
    --help (-h)             Display this help message.
    --quiet (-q)            Do not output any message.
    --verbose (-v|vv|vvv)   Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug.
    --version (-V)          Display this application version.
    --ansi                  Force ANSI output.
    --no-ansi               Disable ANSI output.
    --no-interaction (-n)   Do not ask any interactive question.
 ```

 **Example**